In the last 30+ years, there hasn’t been a heavyweight boxer as good as Mike Tyson.

 After his 38-second knockout win over Lou Savarese in 2000, Tyson uttered potentially the greatest quote in boxing history.
 “My style is impetuous, my defense is impregnable, and I’m just ferocious.”

-Even eight years after his final bout, Tyson’s legacy as a fighter and as a brand are both as impregnable as ever.
+Even several years after his final official bout, Tyson’s legacy as a fighter and as a brand are both as impregnable as ever.

 Roots of Fight pays tribute to the rich history of martial arts, boxing and MMA, and connects the history with images of iconic fighters like Mike Tyson, Muhammad Ali, Helio Gracie and Bruce Lee in its clothing collection.